English

 Summary

 While Large Parallel Optics (LPO) and Co-Packaged Optics (CPO) are emerging as future trends for data center interconnection, pluggable optical modules remain the current standard.
-Catering to the intensifying requirements of AI compute power, FS (Fiberstore) offers 800G pluggable Ethernet and InfiniBand modules.
-These modules can support data transfer rates of up to 800 gigabits per second, a bandwidth capacity vital for the performance of AI-based applications.
+Catering to the intensifying requirements of HPC power, FS (Fiberstore) offers 800G pluggable Ethernet and InfiniBand modules.
+These modules can support data transfer rates of up to 800 gigabits per second, a bandwidth capacity vital for the performance of HPC-based applications.
 The table below is the product list.

 Category Model Product Description